HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 We will now demonstrate how to generate new XRISM-Xtend data products tailored to your scientific needs.
-Images and exposure maps can be generated for the entire field-of-view (FoV), rather than having to focus on a particular source, so we will start with them.
+Images and exposure maps can be generated for the entire field-of-view (FoV; or at least the entire FoV of a particular observation mode, e.g., full window, 1/8th window, etc.), rather than having to focus on a particular source, so we will start with them.

 ### Converting energy bounds to channel bounds